Best Smart Home Devices for Renters in 2026

 Final Recommendation

-The smart thermostat is worth pursuing — just ask your landlord first.
+The smart thermostat is definitely worth pursuing — just ask your landlord first.
 Frame it as a shared benefit (lower heating bills, property value).
 Most will say yes.
+In my experience, showing them the numbers helps a lot.

-The goal is a smart home that works for your life right now, without locking you into a space you don’t own.
+The goal here is a smart home that works for your life right now, without locking you into a space you don’t own.
 Everything on this list puts you in control: you can take it all with you when you move.
+How great is that?

 Sources